 A Two-Way Street

 While our students cook, serve and chat, their eyes are opened to the hard realities experienced by some of society's most vulnerable people.
-This glimpse into a diverse reality develops compassion and respect, empathy and compassion.
+This glimpse into a diverse reality develops compassion, respect and empathy.
 The students' ideas and opinions are often challenged in a healthy way.

 Missions Captain Joel Hunter explains: "Having the opportunity to serve and bless the homeless in our city is an absolute privilege.
 Being able to put a smile on someone's face or to be their friend for even a few seconds is one of the most rewarding experiences I've ever had."